In Tigray, food is often a weapon of war as famine looms

 In Tigray, food is often a weapon of war as famine loomsNew

-ABI ADI, Ethiopia (AP) — More than 350,000 people in Tigray in northern Ethiopia now face famine, the United Nations says.
+ABI ADI, Ethiopia (AP) — More than 350,000 people face famine in Ethiopia, the United Nations says.
 The AP got rare access to some farming areas in Tigray, where farmers, aid workers and local officials confirmed that food had been turned into a weapon of war.
 Ethiopian and Eritrean soldiers are blocking food aid and even stealing it, they said.
-The soldiers are also accused of stopping farmers from harvesting or plowing and killing livestock.
-Some 2 million of Tigray’s 6 million people have already fled, and those who stayed often cannot plant crops or till land for fear of their lives.
+The soldiers, especially the Eritreans, are also accused of killing livestock and stopping farmers from harvesting or plowing.
+More than 2 million of Tigray’s 6 million people have already fled, and those who stayed often cannot plant new crops or till the land because they fear for their lives.